pulumi/terraform-provider-google-beta/website/docs/r/google_organization_iam.html.markdown

    resources.
 This resource makes it easy to remove your own access to an organization, which will require a call to Google Support to have fixed, and can take multiple days to resolve.

-   <br /><br />
-   In general, this resource should only be used with organizations fully managed by Terraform.If you do use this resource, the best way to be sure that you are not making dangerous changes is to start by **importing** your existing policy, and examining the diff very closely.
+   In general, this resource should only be used with organizations fully managed by this provider.I f you do use this resource, the best way to be sure that you are not making dangerous changes is to start by **importing** your existing policy, and examining the diff very closely.